 Step 1: Determine what skills you have and what you like to do.

 Mamat is tech savvy, he’s able to learn new software quickly, and is quite creative.
 As a musician, he knows how to record and manipulate audio files, create video clips, and choose appropriate music for a brand.
 He also knows his way around WordPress, CSS & HTML.
-Recently, he was the cameraman and video editor for Heather and I when we were creating our videos for The LEAP Guide.
+Recently, he was the cameraman and video editor for Heather and I when we were creating our videos for an online course.

 So with that in mind, here’s the shortlist he came up with: